-The Article provides a comprehensive discussion of how specific provisions of these various laws relate to the ABA Model Principles and the related Model Policies, which are available here.
+The Article provides a comprehensive discussion of how specific provisions of these various laws relate to the ABA Model Principles and the related Model Policies.

 As a further guide to those interested in the conformity between these laws and the ABA Model Principles and the related Model Policies, the following charts visually demonstrate such conformity (or lack thereof):